jesusgomeznuz/canicasbrawl/assets/chatgpt_interaction.md

 2. **Maintain a 4:4 marble ratio** between both characters (**High Priority**).
 3. **Maximize leader changes** so both characters not only sing the same amount of time but also constantly alternate singing (**High Priority**).
 4. **Have the marble with the least singing time win** (**Low Priority**).

-Marceline and Dipper will compete; also, assign the marbles that will not participate.

 ---